SamAbaasi/vue-dashboard/README.md

 # Vee-Validate Integration and Custom Rules

-In this section, we'll explore how Vee-Validate is integrated into your Vue.js component and how custom validation rules are used.
-We'll also discuss the reasons for using Vee-Validate and the custom rules you've created.
+In this section, we'll explore how Vee-Validate is integrated into my Vue.js component and how custom validation rules are used.
+We'll also discuss the reasons for using Vee-Validate and the custom rules I've created.

 ## Table of Contents